 It’s important that we go beyond just sharing our companies’ values on our websites.
 Completely different companies can all have similar values and leaving them at face value makes it harder for your organization to stand out.
 This means it’s critical for you to tell personal, vulnerable stories that connect with potential clients and members of your organization—whether you’re building a new About page or working on your signature keynote address.

 At Narativ, we’re here to help you build your value story.
-We are here to help guide you through the process, and I’m personally happy to speak with you about how we can help you demonstrate your leadership values through storytelling.
+We are here to help guide you through the process, and I am happy to meet with you personally to talk about how we can help you demonstrate your leadership values through storytelling.